purplemonkeymad/SecSecSantaBackend/API.md

 Required Keys:

-* `code`: Join code for the group that you want to retrieve summary info for.
+* `code`: Join code for the group that you want to join.
 * `name`: Display Name to join as to the group.
 Field is required, but an empty value will cause the group to be join using the default display name given during registration.
 * `session`: Session id that identifies this session (the current device.)
 The owner of this session will be used as the target account to join as.
 * `secret`: The stored secret first created during the verify stage.